MBJohansen/Social-Graphs-Project/docs/wordclouds.md

   <img src="images/wordclouds/OldAdventureWC.jpg" class="wordcloud_left" width="50%"/>
   <img src="images/wordclouds/NewAdventureWC.jpg" class="wordcloud_right" width="50%"/>

-  For older adventure movies words like "escape", "return", "back", "find", and "take" occur more often than in newer adventure movies where again "world" and "life" are more often used.
-The word "one" is seen for both old and new which could mean that they both revolve around a single protagonist who needs to escape or find something or about their life in general.
+  For older adventure movies, words like "escape", "return", "back", "find", and "take" occur more often than in newer adventure movies where once again the words "world" and "life" are more frequent.
+When taking a closer look, the two categories do have some similarities in the plots described.
+Both new and old adventure movies seem to describe some type of journey, using words such as "arrive", "return", "go", and "leave" for old movies, and "back", "trip", and "journey" for new movies.

   <br><br>